Skip to content

 In our digital age, the influence of technology on sleep cannot be understated.
 The blue light emitted from screens can interfere with the production of melatonin, making it harder to fall asleep.
 Engaging with stimulating content—whether it be social media, video games, or intense TV shows—can lead to heightened alertness and make winding down more difficult.
 To foster better sleep, it’s advisable to limit screen time at least an hour before bed.

-Instead of turning to screens, consider engaging in calming activities that promote relaxation.
-Reading a physical book, practicing gentle stretching, or enjoying a warm bath can help signal to your body that it’s time to wind down.
+Instead of turning to screens, consider engaging in calming activities that promote relaxation during your nighttime routine.
+Reading a physical book, practicing gentle stretching, or enjoying a warm bath for about 30 minutes can help signal to your body that it’s time to wind down.
 These activities can provide a more conducive environment for sleep, allowing your mind to shift from the day’s stresses to a more tranquil state.

 Creating a designated tech-free zone in your bedroom can also aid in minimizing distractions.
 Establishing boundaries for technology use not only promotes better sleep but can also enhance your overall well-being.
 By consciously choosing to unplug in the evenings, you foster a space for mindfulness, relaxation, and connection with yourself or loved ones.
 This intentional break from technology can provide a much-needed respite, allowing you to enjoy a more restorative night’s sleep.